Mediumship Training

 Formal training to become a medium is a relatively new concept.
 Mediumship itself is centuries old but it’s only more recently that it has started to be recognised as a credible profession.
 As a result, more courses are becoming available and there are now even some accredited courses out there, meaning you can reassure your prospective clients that you are genuine and that you take your work seriously.

-Mediumship training accreditation providers
+Mediumship training providers

 International Practitioners of Holistic Medicine